virtualsatellite/VirtualSatellite4-FreeCAD-mod/README.md

 # Virtual Satellite 4 - FreeCAD Module

-Virtual Satellite 4 - FreeCAD Module is an extension for FreeCAD that allows to create a round-trip engineering workflow with Virtual Satellite.
+Virtual Satellite 4 - FreeCAD Module is an extension for [FreeCAD](https://freecadweb.org/), an Open Source 3D Parametric Modeler, that allows to create a round-trip engineering workflow with Virtual Satellite.

 ## Project Status